VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2 copy/step1.md

 # Practical Uses
 Is the password that you typed the same as the password that's associated with your account?
 Comparisions can help.
 If a project deadline on your database has been missed, we can use comparisions to identify that and then sound the alarm.
 (Again, there's a few more steps involved in real life, but you get the idea.)

+# Quick Exercises
+1. Is 100 == "100" true or false?
+2. Ask the user to enter a number, print true or false if the number is less than 100 but also greater than 50

+Challenge:
+3. Ask the user to enter two numbers, print true or false if the two numbers are equal to each other and both are less than 100